powahftw/letters-pics/README.md

 ### Final notes

 On small image, to achive better result the script double the dimension, otherwise the image's dimensions shouldn't change

+The color frequency part of the script is based on [this](http://blog.zeevgilovitz.com/detecting-dominant-colours-in-python/).
+It uses Colour Frequency since in a fraction of an image it's a good guess at what the average color is

 The first Example image was created with another script, which i hope i'll have soon time to clean and publish.